pprevos/r4h2o/manuscript/r4h2o_03_basics.md

 * Selecting a project from the list of most recently opened projects (also available from both the File menu and toolbar).
 * Double-clicking on the project file within Windows Explorer, OSX Finder, or another file manager.

-In the cloud version of RStudio, the main screen lists all available projects.
+In the cloud version of RStudio, your workspace lists all available projects.

 After you open a project, you see the relevant files in the bottom-left window.
 When you close the project after a session, RStudio stores all variables, the history of your commands and open files for use in a later session.